About the Project

 The ILCMS is fully committed to promoting gender equality in all activities.
 In recruitment, we emphasize the supportive nature of the working environment and the flexible family support that the University provides.
 The Institute holds a silver Athena SWAN award in recognition of on-going commitment to ensuring that the Athena SWAN principles are embedded in its activities and strategic initiatives.

-To apply: please send your CV and a covering letter to [Email Address Removed] please put Technologies for Healthy Ageing in the subject line
+To apply: please send your CV and a covering letter to Dr Brendan Geraghty, [Email Address Removed] with a copy to [Email Address Removed]

 Based on your current searches we recommend the following search filters.